 - a.
 Surface Water: [help] - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
-If appropriate, state what stream or river it flows into.
-Yes.
-Johnson Park contains seasonal ponds and wetlands.
-Although blocked by many obstacles, the ditches eventually lead to the Yakima River. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If appropriate, state what stream or river it flows into. - The Yakima River is about 850 feet west.
+No direct runoff is expected to enter the Yakima River as Highway 240 has a higher elevation than the site and is between the site and river. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.
+No. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material.